 My Role

-Lead UX designer collaborating with 1-2 interns
+Lead UX designer managing 1-2 interns

 Led user interviews, card sorts, and co-design sessions